topbitdu/unidom-article_number/ROADMAP.md

 ## v2.3.2
 1. Move the Vehicle Identification Number Validator spec from the Types RSpec examples manifest to the Validators RSpec examples manifest

+## v2.3.3
+1. Improve the Marking spec for the barcode_is scope